msp-strath/three-times/content/basics/conditionals.md

 enabling more subtle and advanced control flows to be realised.
 Before that,
 however,
-the next few sections will demonstrate other common control flow patterns.
+the next few sections explore other common control flow patterns.
 Namely,
 [functions/methods](/basics/blocks.html);
 [loops](/basics/loops.html);